Each day, we justify the trust that is placed in us. We set ourselves ambitious targets, keep our word and follow the rules.

 Contact and Whistleblower System

 Another important element in the combating of corruption and other irregularities is the web-based RUAG whistleblower system, introduced in November 2014.
-Employees and third parties anywhere in the world can use this system if they suspect or observe irregularities and violations.
+Employees and third parties anywhere in the world can use this system if they suspect or observe irregularities and violations or if they have questions or need advice.
 The online tool is hosted by an outside company and serves as an early warning system to prevent or detect compliance violations.
 The procedure for this is clearly regulated: if an employee notices irregularities, the first point of contact should remain his or her line manager, in a second instance a Compliance Officer (e.g. by using the compliance(at)ruag.com e-mail address) , Human Resources or the General Counsel.
 But if such a conversation is not possible or fails to achieve the expected result, the whistleblower system provides the additional option to report the incident via the RUAG website or https://ruag.integrityplatform.org, anonymously if desired.
 Reports are seen and processed only by designated RUAG specialists from the Compliance team.